Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

-\textbf{LoRA-SB Advantages over LoRA.} Notably, many of the properties described above are not achievable with standard LoRA methods.
+\textbf{LoRA-SB Advantages over LoRA.} Many properties described above are not achievable with standard LoRA methods.
 Even if $B$ and $A$ are initialized as orthonormal in LoRA, subsequent updates do not preserve this property because $B$ and $A$ are trainable.
-This results in several challenges: \begin{itemize}[leftmargin=*] \item Potential instability of $(B^T B)^{-1}$ and $(A A^T)^{-1}$, as they are not guaranteed to remain non-singular during training. \item Inability to ensure consistent loss reduction due to potential rank deficiency—$B$ and $A$ may not remain full-rank throughout training. \item Necessity to fine-tune the hyperparameter $\alpha$. \item Repeated re-computation of $B^T B$ and $A A^T$ is required at each optimizer step for accurate gradient approximation. \end{itemize} LoRA-SB's simple initialization strategy solves multiple problems simultaneously, offering a robust and efficient approach to low-rank adaptation.
+This results in several challenges in using LoRA (even with optimal gradient approximation) compared to LoRA-SB: \begin{itemize}[leftmargin=*,itemsep=0pt] \item Potential instability of $(B^\top B)^{-1}$ and $(A A^\top )^{-1}$, not guaranteed to remain non-singular throughout. \item Inability to ensure consistent loss reduction due to potential rank deficiency, $B$ and $A$ may not remain full-rank throughout training. \item Necessity to fine-tune the scaling factor hyperparameter $\alpha$. \item Repeated re-computation of $B^\top B$ and $A A^\top $ is required at each optimizer step for accurate gradient approximation. \end{itemize}

-\textbf{Algorithm.} We present a PyTorch-like implementation of our method in Algorithm \ref{alg:lora-sb}.
-To optimize GPU memory usage during initialization, we hook into the backward pass of PyTorch and compute the gradient for one layer at a time, immediately discarding the computed gradients \citep{lv2024parameterfinetuninglargelanguage, lora_ga}.
-This ensures that memory usage remains at $O(1)$, independent of the number of layers.
-This approach keeps \textbf{memory consumption under control, ensuring it never exceeds the requirements of subsequent LoRA-SB fine-tuning}.
-For very large batch sizes, one can also use gradient accumulation and quantization to further manage memory usage within the specified limits.